Aviva Psychology Services

 Assessment and Planning

 The first 2-4 sessions involve assessing your history, symptoms, and goals.
-Together, you and your psychologist will develop a treatment plan and discuss next steps.
+Together, you and your psychologist will establish a treatment plan and discuss next steps.

 Ongoing Weekly Sessions